 A transitional AV septal defect involves an ostium primum ASD, a common AV valve, and a small- or moderate-size VSD.

-Complete AV septal defect with a large left-to-right shunt causes signs of heart failure by age 4 to 6 wk.
+Complete AV septal defect with a large left-to-right shunt causes signs of heart failure by age 4 to 6 weeks.

 Symptoms in partial AV septal defects vary with the degree of mitral regurgitation; if mild or absent, symptoms may develop during adolescence or early adulthood, but infants with moderate or severe mitral regurgitation often have manifestations of heart failure.